ocirne/ray/bewegt-und-bunt/README.md

 # Bewegt und Bunt!

-A refactoring of [ray-tracing in one weekend](../ray-tracing-in-one-weekend).
+A refactoring of [ray-tracing in one weekend](../ray-tracing-in-one-weekend) (Version 3.2.3).
 Plus animations!

 # Animations